AutoCAD FATAL ERROR: unhandled access violation reading 0x01ff exception at 5c554951h or something like that.

-These Fatal errors are our worst nightmare, they come without warning and cause great irritation and anger.
+These Fatal errors in AutoCAD are our worst nightmare.
+They come without warning and cause great irritation and anger among the users.

-Well, this won’t work as we would want.
 Drawing backup files are created every time we manually save a .dwg file.
 By default, the file will be saved in the same location as the .dwg and will have the same name as the drawing but with a .bak extension.
 BAK file is an exact copy of the drawing file prior to the last save.
 Backup files are always one version older than the currently saved drawing.
 Newly created backups will always replace older backups of the same name.
-They are really useful if we have saved our drawing but we want to have and use an older version of it.
+They are really useful if we have saved our drawing, but for some reason, we want to have and use an older version of it.
 That said, .bak files can be also useful after suffering a Fatal Error in AutoCAD.
 With their help, we can Recover Drawings before the last save.

 Note: Backup files are created only if the system variable ISAVEBACK is 1.

 Backup files are essentially renamed .dwg files.
-You can recover data saved in .bak files by renaming the .bak extension to dwg and then opening that file in AutoCAD.
+To Recover Drawing Data saved in the .bak file, rename the .bak extension to .dwg and then open that file in AutoCAD.
 It will behave the same way as normal .dwg File.

-These are the files that will save some of our data.
-Autosave files are backup files created automatically by the Autosave feature.
-This feature is one of the most useful features, in my opinion, it is enabled by default and will make autosave in a specific time (we can disable it because sometimes it is annoying to wait until it creates save but I won’t recommend that).
-The time is 10 minutes.
-To change it by right clicking on the screen and choosing Options.
-Then we go to Open and Save tab and there we can see Minutes between saves (or we can use SAVETIME system variable in the command line).
+.sv$ files are drawing Autosaves that backup the data, of currently opened Drawing files, in a set interval by the Autosave feature in AutoCAD.
+This feature is one of the most useful features in the software, it is enabled by default and will make autosave in a specific time (we can disable it because sometimes it is annoying to wait until it creates save, but I won’t recommend that).
+The default time is 10 minutes.
+To change it by right-click on the AutoCAD window and choose Options.
+Then, go to Open and Save tab and there you can see Minutes between saves (or you can use SAVETIME system variable in the command line).

-Autosave .sv$ files are made only if there are changes in the drawing after the last save, saving the drawing will delete the current autosave and timer will be reset.
+Autosave .sv$ files are made only if there are changes in the drawing after the last save.
+Saving the drawing will delete the current autosave and the timer will be reset.

 Note: When AutoCAD closes normally, .sv$ files are deleted.

-Note: We can use TIME command to track the countdown time to autosave and if modifications have been made.
+Note: We can use TIME command to track the countdown time to autosave and if modifications have been made to the current Drawing.

 When suffering a Fatal Error in AutoCAD we could not use the temporary .ac$ files to restore unsaved data.
 They do NOT contain any drawing data that can be recovered.
-They contain information that is used by various AutoCAD commands, such as UNDO.
+The information in them is used by various AutoCAD commands, such as UNDO.

-Drawing Recovery Manager helps to locate and opening drawings that were last open when AutoCAD crashed (gave us the Fatal Error message).
-As well as any backup and autosave files connected with those drawings.
+Drawing Recovery Manager helps to locate and recover drawings that were open when AutoCAD crashed (gave us the Fatal Error message).
+As well as any backup and autosave files of those drawings.

-Usually Drawing Recovery Manager will be automatically started when we launch AutoCAD after a crash.
+Usually, the Drawing Recovery Manager will be automatically started when we launch AutoCAD after a crash.
 However, we can open it at any time by typing on the command line DRAWINGRECOVERY.

-Using the Drawing Recovery Manager you can open backup and autosave files directly from AutoCAD without having to manually locate and rename those files.
-The first time you save a backup or autosave file opened from the Drawing Recovery Manager, you will be prompted to rename the file.
+The first time you try to save a backup or autosave file opened from the Drawing Recovery Manager, you will be prompted by AutoCAD to rename the file.

-Note: The Drawing Recovery Manager is only useful after a crash has occurred and will only display information about drawing files that were active before the crash.
+Note: The Drawing Recovery Manager is only useful after a crash has occurred.
+It will only display information about drawing files that were active before the crash.
 Drawing Recovery Manager won’t show you autosave files for the current drawing if you open it during a normal session.